soanni/codenvy/wsmaster/codenvy-ldap/README.md

 - __ldap.sync.user.attr.id__ - LDAP attribute name which defines unique mandatory user identifier, the value of this attribute will be used as Codenvy User/Profile identifier.
+All the characters which are not in `a-zA-Z0-9-_` will be removed from user identifier during synchronization, for instance if the ide of the user is _{0-1-2-3-4-5}_ he will be synchronized as a user with id _0-1-2-3-4-5_.
 Common values for this property : _cn_, _uid_, _objectGUID_.

 - __ldap.sync.user.attr.name__ - LDAP attribute name which defines unique